mapping-elections/site/_maps/meae.congressional.congress04.nh.county.md

 <!--/html_preserve-->
 :::

-New Hampshire elected two Federalists and two members not officially affiliated with a party to the Fourth Congress.
+New Hampshire elected four Federalists to the Fourth Congress.

 Mapping this election is not possible because of insufficient returns at the town or county level.